The List

 Learn first aid and CPR – DONE - 5/12/11 - This had been on my conscience for a long time.
 I am now certified in level C first aid and CPR.

-Learn to dance well - PROGRESS - I do dance now — I was afraid to for years — it’s feeling better and more natural, but it’s not quite “well” yet.
+Learn to dance comfortably – DONE – 2012 – I do dance now — I was afraid to for years.
+I’m not good at it but I do have fun and that’s enough.

 Learn to throw a tight spiral with a football

-Learn to swim properly - after all these years I must say I really don’t know what I’m doing
+Learn to swim properly – after all these years I really don’t know what I’m doing

 Learn to swing a golf club properly